-Water pollution is one of the leading environmental issues in the world.
+Water pollution is one of the leading environmental and social issues in the world.

-Pollution includes both fresh water pollution (lakes, rivers and groundwater), and ocean/marine water pollution.
+Water pollution includes pollution of both fresh water sources (lakes, rivers and groundwater aquifers), and also ocean/marine water pollution.

-In this guide, we’ve outlined what water pollution is, as well the types, causes, sources, examples, effects & prevention/solutions of water pollution.
+In this guide, we’ve outlined what water pollution is, the different types of water pollution, along with causes, sources, examples, effects & potential solutions.

 What Is Water Pollution?